CodeDynasty-dev/Jetpath/docs/docs/quickstart.md

 **Explanation:**

-  * We import the `JetFunc` type for better type checking of our handler.
+  * We import the `JetRoute` type for better type checking of our handler.
   * We export a constant named `GET_`.
 The `GET` part maps to the HTTP GET method, and the `_` combined with the filename `index.jet.ts` maps to the root path `/`.
   * The function receives the `ctx` (Context) object.
   * `ctx.send()` sends a JSON response back to the client.
 Jetpath automatically sets the `Content-Type` header to `application/json` for objects.